rtCamp/Frappe-Manager/docs/guides/fmx.md

 ### `fmx restart`: restart services

 This is the most-used `fmx` command.
-It stops and then starts the targeted services in parallel. **Draining is the default**: workers stop picking up new jobs, fmx waits for in-flight jobs to finish (bounded at 300 seconds by default; `--drain-workers-timeout` tunes it, 0 waits indefinitely; stale idle workers are skipped after 15 s), then restarts.
+It stops and then starts the targeted services in parallel. **Draining is the default**: workers stop picking up new jobs, fmx waits for in-flight jobs to finish (bounded at 300 seconds; `--drain-workers-timeout` tunes it, `0` waits indefinitely), then restarts.
+Workers idle for longer than `--skip-stale-timeout` (15 seconds) are skipped so a hung worker cannot block the wait, and if the wait runs out fmx resumes the workers and aborts the restart rather than interrupt a job.

+!!! note "`fm restart` and `fmx restart` are the same guarantee from two sides"
+    `fm restart BENCHNAME` runs on the host and owns the drain: it suspends workers through fmx's RQ controller, waits up to [`[workers] drain_timeout`](../reference/configuration.md#workers) (300 seconds by default), and aborts the restart rather than kill a job that outlasts it.
+The fmx call it then makes inside each container passes `--no-drain-workers`, so nothing waits twice.
+Running `fmx restart` yourself gives you the same drain with the same 300 second default, scoped to the container you are in.
+The suspend flag lives in Redis, so workers restarted mid-drain come back suspended until the resume; ordering holds across the restart.
+The same gate guards `fm switch` and `fm deploy`.

 === "Safe (default)"